Phantom-Horizon/CapabilitySystem/README.md

 # Capability System

 ## Overview
 Capability System is a lightweight gameplay framework that lets you assemble actor behaviour from small, network-aware modules called *capabilities*.
+It is engine-version agnostic: the same core works whether your project leans on C++, Blueprints, UnrealSharp, or AngelScript.
 Each capability can decide where it executes (server, owning client, every client, etc.), access replicated data components, and optionally manage Enhanced Input bindings.
 Designers can work entirely in AngelScript while sharing the same lifecycle and networking rules as C++ counterparts.

 The architecture takes cues from the capability framework Hazelight discussed at GDC: capabilities act as tiny, composable slices of logic that can be added, reordered, or removed without touching surrounding systems.
 This reference implementation keeps the core ideas approachable: capabilities own their own state, opt into networking, and cooperate through tags instead of hard-coded dependencies, making it easy to iterate rapidly on gameplay while keeping codebases decoupled.